Let’s protect our children who walk to school

 Nationwide, more than 40 child pedestrians are hit by cars and killed or injured every day in the United States.

-To raise awareness about behaviors that can prevent children from being injured while walking, Safe Kids San Antonio, led by University Health System, is teaming up with FedEx and other partners on Wednesday, Oct.
+To raise awareness about behaviors that can prevent children from being injured while walking, Safe Kids San Antonio, led by University Health, is teaming up with FedEx and other partners on Wednesday, Oct.
 2, for International Walk to School Day.

 As students arrive at Hobby Middle School, our Safe Kids coalition members will be near crosswalks to provide safety tips and hand out reflectors that can be used to make students more visible to drivers.

 We want students to know that texting or wearing earbuds while crossing the street increases the possibility of being hit by a vehicle.
 Children are also at greater risk if walking on streets without sidewalks or crossing in the middle of a street.